rodneyshupe/Cookbook/Recipes/AirFryer/FrenchFries.rst

 2. Submerge potatoes in large bowl of water and rinse to remove excess starch.
 Drain potatoes and repeat process as needed until water remains clear.
 Cover potatoes with hot tap water and let sit for 10 minutes.
-   Drain potatoes, transfer to paper towel–lined rimmed baking sheet, and thoroughly pat dry.
+   Drain potatoes, transfer to paper towel-lined rimmed baking sheet, and thoroughly pat dry.
 3. Toss potatoes with 1 tablespoon oil in clean, dry bowl, then transfer to air-fryer basket.
 Place basket in air fryer, set temperature to